 - The Viceroy Anguilla Resort and Residences was also unveiled

 However, construction activity almost ground to a halt at end-2008 due to financing difficulties faced by developers, coupled with a sharp drop in demand.
-Numerous tourism and residential projects were cancelled or delayed.
-These included the construction of The Flag project at Temenos was stopped, the Flag's golf course development at Rendezvous Bay, the expansion plans for Altamer at Shoal Bay West, the Rendezvous Bay Hotel, the Privee at Shoal Bay, and the Fairmont Anguilla at Forest Bay, among others.
-After almost five years, construction activity was improving gradually.
+Numerous projects were cancelled or delayed, including the The Flag project at Temenos, the Flag´s golf course development at Rendezvous Bay, the expansion plans for Altamer at Shoal Bay West, the Rendezvous Bay Hotel, the Privee at Shoal Bay, and the Fairmont Anguilla at Forest Bay, among others.

 Local price variations

-- The number of stay-over visitors rose by 3.2% y-o-y to 73,232 people.
-The number of Americans and Caribbean residents who visited Anguilla increased, while the number of Canadians dropped.
-The number of Britons who visited Anguilla was almost unchanged.
+- The number of stay-over visitors fell by 20.1% y-o-y to 54,533 people.
+The number of Americans, Canadians and Britons who visited Anguilla dropped sharply, while the number of Caribbean residents increased.

 During recent years, Anguilla saw the construction of some property developments, while other projects have been renovated:

-- Zemi Beach Resort and Spa - a new resort and residential development covering more than 1,000 square feet of white-sand beachfront in Shoal Bay East.
-The resort, which started to take reservations in November 2015 and opened in February 2016, offers 50 luxury residences.
+- Zemi Beach Resort and Spa - a new resort and residential development on a white-sand beachfront in Shoal Bay East, offering 50 luxury residences.
 Prices for studios start at US$600,000 while two- and three-bedroom residences are priced from US$2 million to US$3.1 million.
 Zemi Beach Resort and Spa also includes other first-class amenities such as on-site restaurants, bars and lounges, a wine cellar, infinity-edge pools, a spa and fitness center, and an outdoor yoga terrace.

 - CuisinArt Golf Resort and Spa - this new resort offers a total of 98 luxurious suites and private villas with pools.
 The project also includes a new hotel featuring a ballroom to accommodate 200 people (the first in the island).
-Other amenities includes acclaimed restaurants, an award-winning Venus Spa featuring Aquatherapy, a Fitness Center, and an 18 hole Greg Norman signature design golf course.
+Other amenities includes restaurants, an award-winning Venus Spa featuring Aquatherapy, a Fitness Center, and an 18 hole Greg Norman signature design golf course.
 Both CuisinArt Golf Resort & Spa and its sister property, The Reef by CuisinArt, reopened last year after undergoing major renovations following Hurricane Irma in 2017.

-- Frangipani Beach Resort - situated on a beachfront location on Meads Bay, this luxurious 19-room boutique property has long been regarded as one of the island’s best boutique hotels.
+- Frangipani Beach Resort - on a beachfront on Meads Bay, this luxurious 19-room boutique property has long been regarded as one of the island’s best boutique hotels.
 It also boasts its award-winning Straw Hat Restaurant.

-- Belmond Cap Juluca – located on Maundays Bay on the southern coast, this development has reopened in December 2013 with some enhancements such as new menus and a refreshed Pimms, the resort's signature restaurant.
+- Belmond Cap Juluca – located on Maundays Bay on the southern coast, this development has reopened in December 2013 with some enhancements such as new menus and a refreshed Pimms, the resort´s signature restaurant.
 It offers 66 rooms and 42 suites, with a spa, a bar, an infinity pool and two restaurants.

-- Anacaona Boutique Hotel - it has also recently reopened with the addition of a spa known as The Balinese Petite Spa.
+- Anacaona Boutique Hotel - in The Valley, near Rendezvous Bay Beach.
+Recently reopened with a spa known as The Balinese Petite Spa.